In this article, we are going to cover Important ASP.NET Core interview questions and answers, which will help you to pass your next job interview.

 If you’re using Visual Studio 2019, you must update to Visual Studio 2019 version 16.4 or later to work with .NET Core 3.1 projects.

-19. What are key changes in .NET Core compare to .NET Framework?
+19. What are key changes in the .NET Core compared to the .NET Framework?

-ASP.Net Web Forms, Windows Workflow Foundation and ADO.Net Data Services not supported in .NET Core.
+ASP.Net Web Forms, Windows Workflow Foundation and ADO.Net Data Services are not supported in .NET Core.

 Instead of Web Forms, we can use Razor Pages to develop apps in .NET Core.